cms636/cms636.github.io/_posts/2015-03-30-boston-museum-of-science.md

 ---
 layout: post
-published: false
+published: true
-title: Boston Museum of Science
+title: "Boston Museum of Science - Ethnography"
 category: updates
+author: hariharsubramanyam
 ---

 In the Boston Museum of Science, almost every single exhibit is both technological and interactive.